 Kenya is a country found within Africa.
-In fact most people think of Kenya when Africa comes to their mind or conversations.
-Among the African countries we do shine.
+In fact, most people think of Kenya when Africa comes to their minds or conversations.
+Among the African countries, we do shine.

-Some know Kenya for the bad light while others knows it from its awesomeness.
-Those who have visited us or live here now, can attest that Kenya is an amazing place to be.
+Some know Kenya for the bad light while others know it for its awesomeness.
+Those who have visited us or live here now can attest that Kenya is an amazing place to be.

-Many are the times we have been brought down to our knees by terrorist, our own people and even leaders.
+Many are the times we have been brought down to our knees by terrorists, our own people, and even leaders.
 We have been victims of many wars and unfairness.
 But we always rise above our pain and problems.
-We have learnt to move on and concentrate on the positive sides.
+We have learned to move on and concentrate on the positive sides.

 Kenya’s Capital city is Nairobi.
 It’s a vibrant city and the largest one in the country.
 The official languages are Swahili and English.
 Making it easier for the visitors to communicate with the locals.
 Kenyans are very friendly people and easy to mingle with.

 Wildlife still roams freely among local communities in some parts of our country.
 The locals have a convenient relationship with the wildlife.
-Although sometime it may go south leading to serious human-wildlife conflicts.
+Although sometimes it may go south leading to serious human-wildlife conflicts.

-We have a wide range of wildlife with famous one known as the big five.
-They can be easily sighted the conservation areas or areas neighboring them.
-Flora are not left behind either.
-From the indigenous ones to even the exotic one.
+We have a wide range of wildlife with a famous one known as the big five.
+They can be easily sighted in the conservation areas or areas neighboring them.
+Flora is not left behind either.
+From the indigenous ones to even the exotic ones.

 Apart from wildlife, we have multiple places for fun.
 Including rock climbing, hiking, mountaineering, swimming, game-viewing, camping, among others.
 One of the things that make us one of a kind.

 We have amazing tourism attractions.
 From the wildebeest migration, humpback whale migration, game viewing for the big five, cultural tourism, and research.
 It’s rich with resources to learn from and have fun.